 So I’ve tried a lot of different living room furniture arrangements…and I’ve made my share of mistakes.

 Which is why I’m sharing these living room layout do’s and don’ts that might help you figure out why your living room isn’t working as well as you would like.

 A Note About Pinning: Some of these images are from houzz.com and cannot be pinned due to their copyright restrictions.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 One of the most common living room layout mistakes is not providing enough table space for people to put down a drink or a book.

-Whether it’s because your room is so small you couldn’t fit a table in, or you have a table but it’s so full of accessories that there’s no room for a glass, this is an issue that should be corrected if you want to feel comfortable in your living room.
+Whether it’s because your room is so small you couldn’t fit a table in, or you have a table but it’s so full of accessories that there’s no room for a glass, this is an issue that should be corrected if you want your living space to feel comfortable.

-For small spaces that feel cluttered, try using a glass table which takes up less visual space.
+For small rooms that feel cluttered, try using a glass table which takes up less visual space.

 I love to use an Eileen Gray table* in this situation.